chanyoonzhu/leetcode-python/index.md

     - 2D: 64-Minimum Path Sum; 542-01 Matrix; 221-Maximal Square | 1277-Count Square Submatrices with All Ones; 931-Minimum Falling Path Sum | 1937-Maximum Number of Points with Cost
     - 3D: 879-Profitable Schemes
     - knapsack:
+        - keyword: combine numbers in array to reach a target
         - memo: dp[_sum][i]
+        - tip: for 0/1 knapsack: decrease i to avoid over counting; for 0/n knapsack: increase i to allow counting more than 1 time
-        - variations:
+        - problems:
             - 0/1 knapsack: each element can be used 0 or 1 time
-                - eg: 416-Partition Equal Subset Sum;474-Ones and Zeroes(two bags);1981-Minimize the Difference Between Target and Chosen Elements;805-Split Array With Same Average;879-Profitable Schemes(hard 3D);956-Tallest Billboard(hard);
+                - eg: 416-Partition Equal Subset Sum|956-Tallest Billboard(hard, need max);474-Ones and Zeroes(two bags);1981-Minimize the Difference Between Target and Chosen Elements;805-Split Array With Same Average;879-Profitable Schemes(hard 3D);
             - 0/n knapsack: each element can be used 0 or infinite amount of times
-                - eg: 322-Coin Change
+                - eg: 322-Coin Change; 1449-Form Largest Integer With Digits That Add up to Target
             - pos/neg knapsack: 494-Target Sum;1049-Last Stone Weight II
-        - problems:
-            - ways to reach a target:
-                - tip: decrease i to avoid over counting
-                - eg.416-Partition Equal Subset Sum|956-Tallest Billboard(hard, need max);805-Split Array With Same Average(hard 3D); 879-Profitable Schemes(hard 3D);
         - eg: 630-Course Schedule III; 1774-Closest Dessert Cost
     - length in matrix: 562
     - reachable problem: 45,55